INFO & FAQ

 Q: How long before my wedding should we book you?

-As you probably know, Charleston, SC is the second largest destination wedding in the country and there are an average of 70 to 80 weddings that take place almost every Saturday.
+As you probably know, Charleston, SC is the second largest destination wedding in the country and there are an average of 70 to 80 weddings that take place almost every weekend.
 That means that, on many occasions, we often receive 3 to 4 requests for the same day.
 Because of that, I book most of my weddings well in advance.
 If you are proactive and want to be secure (and concentrate your energy on other elements of the wedding), I would always recommend booking a photographer between 12 to 16 months before the wedding (please note that I do not pencil clients in and, as you know, there is no guarantee that your date will be open, no matter how early you get in touch).
 A deposit for a specific Collection and a signed contract will reserve your date.
 Please contact me for availability – thank you!

 Q: Can you recommend other vendors?